BlueSquare23/web-lgsm/docs/DESIGN_OOD.md

 color within the lines and instead hop from one domain to another borrowing ideas, as this schematic drift is inevitable anyways.

+### The Pieces

+Services - Coordinates multiple pieces (main business logic)

+Managers - Manages the state of some resource (file, DB, API)

+Routes - Edge layer, calls services, that call managers

+Models - Data

+---

+Services should use Managers, but not the other way around.
+But tbh I'm still not sure how exactly to best decouple the two.
+Right now just injecting deps for managers that depend on services.
+But this is messy and a sign that further restructuring is needed.

 ### Diagramming

 We're going to use `mermaid` to make our class diagrams.